 - Due to LATCH weight limits you must switch to a seatbelt installation once the child weighs more than 35 lbs. rear-facing or more than 40 lbs. forward-facing (not a big deal since you have lock-offs for easy seatbelt install but not quite as easy as using SuperCinch)

 - Made in China (to be fair I should point out that so are many other good quality, high-end carseats)

-As you can see the “pros” far outweigh the few “cons” of the Chicco NextFit which is why this seat is on our updated list of Recommended Carseats.
+As you can see the “pros” far outweigh the few “cons” of the Chicco NextFit which is why this seat is on our updated list of Recommended Carseats as an Editors’ Pick.
 And while there is no such thing as a perfect carseat, the Chicco NextFit is clearly a well-designed and well-thought-out convertible.
 Nothing on the NextFit seems cheap or flimsy or lacking in any way.
 Yes, it’s heavy and bulky but it’s clearly a good quality, high-end carseat.
 The premium padding is the ultimate icing on the cake, in my opinion.
 If you want your child to feel like he or she is sitting on a cloud – the NextFit can definitely deliver.

 Of course, the best advice for any carseat is to try before you buy, whenever that’s possible.
 If that just isn’t an option for you then keep in mind that ordering directly from Amazon will usually give you the benefit of free shipping and free returns if it doesn’t work out for some reason.

 Please see Alicia’s NextFit Follow-Up Review for additional info and comments relating to daily usage, child comfort, etc. (basically, all the things I wasn’t able to cover in this review because I don’t have children small enough to use a convertible).

 Thank you to Chicco USA for providing the NextFit sample used in this review.
 No other compensation was provided and the opinions and comments are entirely those of CarseatBlog.